tensorturtle/post-facto-video-rosbag-fusion/README.md

 # Post-facto Video-Rosbag Fusion

-## Work in Progress

-- [X] NVENC hardware encoding and splitting
-- [X] Record rosbag as MCAP file (parallel_recording/rosbag_galactic)
-- [X] Parse video into MCAP message and write to it: https://mcap.dev/guides/python/ros2.html
-- [X] (bonus) split rosbag file by time for data robustness
-- [ ] Desktop Dockerfile for ROS2 for faster fusing.
-(Currently only works on Jetson)
-- [ ] May 2023: ROS2 Iron release with MCAP as default.
-Removes need for customized Dockerfile.

 **Problem**: ROS2 saves camera frames individually as still images when recording to a rosbag, which is very inefficient in both storage and processing.

 **Solution**: Record camera frames as video file using NVIDIA Jetson's built-in hardware acceleration outside ROS.
 Record other information as usual using ROS.
 After the recording is finished, create a new rosbag by merging the videos and initial rosbag.